matteogiorgi/.minidot/DOCS.md

 Just run `setup.sh`/`restore.sh` scripts.
 The setup will backup any of your old configs, install all the packages needed and symlink the *Minidot* files correctly; while the restore script will rollback all the changes and reinstate your previously saved config files.

-In case you do not want to mess around with your current configuration or just feel the need to containerize your work environment, you can install *Minidot* inside a container: [LXD](https://ubuntu.com/lxd) is an excellent solution.
-Take a look at its [first&#x2011;steps](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/#first-steps) page, it's very easy to follow and will get you up and running in no time.

 <img src="doc.png" width="100%">